AstronomyAPI/Documentation/index.md

         print_r($response);
     }

-In an event of an authentication failure, a `400 Bad Request` will be sent.
+In an event of an authentication failure, a `400 Bad Request` will be sent to you.
 Make sure you check the response HTTP code before reading the JWT.
 Successful requests always send an HTTP code `200`.

     {
         "error": "Access denied",